-- 26. The College and all those involved in this process must comply with the principles of the Data Protection Act 2018.6 These include ensuring that personal data is kept accurate and up-to-date, held securely, and not kept for longer than necessary. - 27.
-Those interviewed in the course of any investigation will be asked to review the notes of their individual discussions with the Investigator as soon as is reasonably possible in order to comment on any inaccuracies or omissions. - 28.
-The Head of HR, and if the student is a complainant, the Welfare Dean, should be consulted about filing and retaining any notes and documents, all of which must be held in confidence.
+- 25. The College and all those involved in this process must comply with the principles of the Data Protection Act 2018.
+These include ensuring that personal data is kept accurate and up-to-date, held securely, and not kept for longer than necessary. - 26.
+Those interviewed in the course of any investigation will be asked to review the notes of their individual discussions with the Investigator as soon as is reasonably possible in order to comment on any inaccuracies or omissions. - 27.
+The Head of HR should be consulted about filing and retaining any notes and documents, all of which must be held in confidence.